rarible/protocol-contracts/protocol/packs/docs/YAML_DEPLOYMENT_GUIDE.md

 1. Reads collection data from `collections.yaml`
 2. Configures each collection in NftPool with floor price
 3. Optionally deposits NFTs to the pool
+4. Safely resumes if interrupted by reading on-chain state (skips already configured collections and already-deposited NFTs)

 ### Environment Variables